All Episodes

 A 2002 Court of Review opinion declared that FISA could not encroach on the president's constitutional powers.

-I mean, you've got you've got presidents, even like I I don't need to go further, but but the Clinton administration, uh they they their interpretation was they could still spy.
+I mean, you've got presidents, even I don't need to go further, but the Clinton administration, their interpretation was they could still spy.

 The reason being you need those tools if you're in a war or if you're trying to stop another attack on American soil.